TheVexatious/gitt/README.md

 ### current available commands:

-* >`gitt push [branch]`: pushes the code to the origin specified, if not specified it will be set to master ondefault
+* >`gitt push [branch]`: pushes the code to the origin specified, if not specified it will be set to master on default
 >
 > cmd command: `git push origin [branch] --force` || `git push origin master --force`